nbrock/Geckoboard/README.md

 # Geckoboard
-These are just bash scripts to update the dashboard.
+These are bash scripts to update the datasets for the dashboard.
 User API key has been commented out for security.
+All scripts should work out of the box once you replace the API key.